-oneM2M has commercial deployments in home-automation applications.
-It is suitable for largescale consumer IoT applications. oneM2M is also actively engaged in deployments in other IIoT application domains, including telematics and intelligent transportation, home automation, utilities, healthcare, smart cities, and industrial automation.
+oneM2M has commercial deployment pilots for smart city applications.
+It is suitable for largescale consumer IoT applications. oneM2M is also actively targeting other IIoT application domains, including telematics and intelligent transportation, home automation, utilities, healthcare, and industrial automation.
 In all these domains, oneM2M provides semantic enablers (in the scope of the Distributed Data Interoperability and Management layer).
 As a key part of the telecommunication industry's existing initiatives and its new "5G" initiative, oneM2M provides enablers that focus on the connection between device and the cellular network.